 While all exercise is recommended for a healthy mind and body.
 Not all exercise is created equal in regard to de-stressing and fighting depression.
 The act of dancing in particular, has been scientifically proven to release a healthy combination of happiness hormones that benefit us emotionally, physically, and socially.

-Studies show that the some types of exercise we do creates a “tense energy” – an effective state that allows us to get lots of work done, but can quickly move into tense tiredness, a negative state often associated with depression (higher cortisol levels).
+Studies show that some types of exercise we do create a “tense energy” – an effective state that allows us to get lots of work done but can quickly move into tense tiredness, a negative state often associated with depression (higher cortisol levels).

 A few of the yummy ingredients released into our brain during a Mojo workout: